leomccormack/Spatial_Audio_Framework/README.md

 SAF_USE_APPLE_ACCELERATE      # solid option (x86 and ARM), but MacOS only and slower than MKL SAF_USE_ATLAS                 # bad option (x86 and ARM), many LAPACK functions are missing
 ```
-Detailed instructions regarding how to build/link these performance libraries can be found [here](dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md).
+Detailed instructions regarding how to build and link these performance libraries can be found [here](dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md).

 ## Framework structure